 If problems persist try another form of low impact exercise like swimming or biking.
 If pain continues even with a change your regimen or continues after your exercise is complete, you may have a more serious condition that requires treatment like a neuroma or metatarsalgia.
-Contact us and come see us at FAANT so we can get you on the road to recovery.
+Request an appointment to come see us at FAANT so we can get you on the road to recovery.

 Image from www.pexels.com